Here are some useful links to keep in mind to help you or a loved one on the journey of recovery.

 Fellowship of people who come together to solve their drinking/drug problem.
 These websites provide meeting times and locations as well as other resources. (www.AA.org); (www.NA.org)

-AL anon Family Groups:
+Al Anon Family Groups:

 This is for people who are worried about someone with a drinking problem.
 This website provides meeting times and locations as well as other resources.